What to do if your phone is not charging

 If you're using an official charger, check to ensure that there isn't any damage to the cable or plug.
 If you notice any damage, stop using the charger immediately.

 Even if there is no obvious physical damage to the cable or the plug, try using a combination of different cables and plugs to eliminate these as a potential problem.
 To make sure that your cable / plug works, you can also try using it to charge a different device.

 Once you are sure that your cable / plug works, try plugging them in to a different power source.
 For example, connect the charger to a power socket rather than a laptop or PC.

-One of the most common causes of charging problems is the charging port becoming clogged with dirt, dust, or debris.
-Dirt or lint can build up inside the charging port and prevent the charging cable from engaging properly with the charging contacts inside the port.
-This can stop your phone from charging properly or prevent it charging at all.
+One of the most common causes of charging problems is dirt, dust, or debris building up in the charging port.
+This can prevent the cable from engaging properly with the charging contacts in the port, causing charging problems.

 Follow the steps below to clean your charging port: